guishengwang/Udacity-Behavioral-Cloning/README.md

 #### 4. RGB format of image

 The class material mentioned about the OpenCV read images file into BGR formet, instread of using OpenCV and convert to RGB format, I used the mpimg funciton from matplotlib.
-I remember that we have to deal with similar problem when I was working on the first two projects of lane finding.
+We have to deal with similar problem on the first two projects of lane finding.

 ```sh
 import matplotlib.pyplot as plt